whitehat-25/imgvoid/README.md

 # imgvoid

-**imgvoid** is an experimental toolkit for binding **links into images** in safe, creative, and educational ways.
-It explores how images can act as carriers of digital information — without hiding harmful code.
+**imgvoid**  is an experimental toolkit that demonstrates how images can safely act as carriers of digital information.
+Designed for educational and creative purposes, it provides multiple methods to bind URLs into images without hiding harmful code.
+With support for clickable HTML wrappers, QR code overlays, and EXIF metadata storage, imgvoid shows practical techniques for linking visuals to external resources.
+It also includes a simple steganography demo to illustrate how data can be embedded in pixel structures.
+This project is ideal for students, educators, and researchers exploring digital watermarking, steganography basics, and creative uses of image-based information sharing.

 ---